 3.3 Ultra-wide band data editing

 Raw binary data were extracted from daily Tracklab back-up _les (.tlp) (Noldus, Wageningen, the Netherlands) and converted with Python 3.7 into (x,y,z)-position time series containing one measurement per second per cow.
 All further data processing was done using Matlab 2018b and 2020b (The MathWorks Inc., Natick, Massachusetts, USA).
-The (x,y,z)-position was expressed relative to a pre-specified origin (x,y,z)=(0,0,0).
+The (x,y,z)-position was expressed relative to a pre-specified origin (x,y,z)=(0,0,0), which is a intrinsic characteristic of the technology hardware.
 In the barns at Dairy Campus, the (x)- co-ordinate gives the position in the direction of the feeding racks (range 0 to 23m in the first barn and 23 to 46m in the second barn), whereas the (y)-coordinate represents the position perpendicular to the feeding alley (range 0 to 14m).
-A plan of the barn is shown in figure 1.
+A plan of the barn is shown in Figure 1.
+Codes are available at https://git.wur.nl/iadriaens/b4f_indtracking.

-Figure 1
+Figure 1 -Barn plan of where the position data are collected, including the origin left-under and the orientation of the axes